erjank/teaching/novice.md

 ### Other Kinds of Formative Assessment

-Describe another kind of formative assessment you have seen or used and explain how it helps both the instructor and the learner figure out where they are and what they need to do next.

-### Icebergs

-An example of how solving problems can help people correct broken mental models, consider this problem from
+A good formative assessment requires people to think through a problem.
+For example, consider this question from
 {{"epstein-thinking-physics"|cite}}.
 Imagine that you have placed a cake of ice in a bathtub and then filled the tub to the rim with water.
 When the ice melts, does the water level go up (so that the tub overflows), go down, or stay the same?

-FIXME: figure

-The correct answer is that it stays the same; figuring out why helps people build a model of the relationship between weight, volume, and density.
+The correct answer is that the level stays the same: the ice displaces its own weight in water, so it exactly fills the "hole" it has made when it melts.
+Figuring this out why helps people build a model of the relationship between weight, volume, and density.

+Describe another kind of formative assessment you have seen or used and explain how it helps both the instructor and the learner figure out where they are and what they need to do next.

 ### Minutes Cards